JKU-ICG/AOS/DRONE/README.md

         #        'Render' = # boolean indicating after adding which frame we should render
         #        'UpdatePlanningAlgo' = # boolean indicating after adding which frame we should send the detections
         #    }
-    FrameQueue = multiprocessing.Queue(maxsize=200) # a queue element is a dictionary of the form
+    FrameQueue = multiprocessing.Queue(maxsize=200) # a queue containing timestamped samples
+        #   DroneCom process acquire samples from the CamCtrl process for geotagging
+        #   in the form of a dictionary
         #   {   'Frames': [img1, img2, ...],
         #       'FrameTimes': [time1, time2, ...]
         #   }
-    DetectionInfoQueue = multiprocessing.Queue(maxsize=200) # a queue element is a dictionary of the form
+    DetectionInfoQueue = multiprocessing.Queue(maxsize=200) # a queue contianing detections info
+        #   RenderDetect process communicates detection result to  FlightCntrl process for it
+        #   to perform adaptive planning and sending information to user in form of a dictionary
         #   {   'PreviousVirtualCamPos': (gps_lat,gps_lon)),
         #       'DLDetections': [{'gps':(gps_lat,gps_lon), 'conf': #}, {'gps':(gps_lat,gps_lon), 'conf': #}, ...]
         #       'DetectedImageName' : #full written image name